 There isn’t a perfect alternative to the SNOO.
 It’s innovative and likely took years of research and development.
 We have found one product that looks pretty close and another product that might help.

 The Graco Sense2Snooze Bassinet is meant to be a true SNOO alternative.
 It even has “cry detection technology” to soothe the baby when they start crying.
 It has 3 different motion speeds to fit your baby’s preference.
 In addition, it has 2-speed vibrations for babies who prefer to be jiggled or bounced.
 Lastly, it has 10 different songs or soothing sounds (white noise, music, or nature sounds) for additional soothing.
 You can find the right settings for your baby and it has a memory function so you don’t have to find it over and over again.
-This bassinet is at the fraction of the price at just under $300 and with great reviews!
+This bassinet is at the fraction of the price and has great reviews!
 The main thing this doesn’t have is the built-in swaddle but you can easily swaddle your baby first and then place them in this bassinet.

 The 4Moms MamaRoo Bassinet is a great option too.
 It offers 5 parent-inspired motions, 5 speeds, 4 white noise options, and an app for your phone, to help you find the ultimate soothing combination to help comfort and support your baby to sleep. has a rocking feature that’s great for newborns.
 It isn’t “smart” of course, so you’ll need to soothe the baby yourself.
 However, it’s easier on your back especially when you are recovering from labor.
-In addition, you guard against your baby sleeping on your chest or in your arms which can become a problem later on.
+In addition, by using any bassinet, you guard against your baby sleeping on your chest or in your arms which can become a problem later on.